circa10a/device-monitor-dashboard/README.md

 Live Demo: https://circa10a.github.io/monitor/

 ## Changelog
  - (2/24/17) Combined ping function to single file, added ability to check other ports.
-Also converted script to by more in line with python norms
+Also converted script to by more in line with python norms.
+Table rows now act as hyperlinks to address listed and will auto detect port if specified.
  - (2/20/17) Updated noty,jquery, notifications UI, mobile UI
  - (2/18/17) Added support to build custom docker container
  - (2/4/17) Easy Install script now supports Node.js, update wheel color